KDUN: Acquisition by Delilah

-Current Broadcast Schedule: Monday Thru Friday :"CC" from 6:00AM till 10:00AM.
-Michelle McCormick 10:00 AM to 1:00 PM.
-Bob Larson 1:00 PM to 3:00 PM.
-Smokey Rivers from 3:00 PM Till 6:00 PM.
-"Delilah" 6:00 PM till Midnight.
-Molly Anne Weekends 6AM till 10:00AM.
-KDUN broadcasts on AM at 1030 kHz and is also streamed 24/7 on the IHeartRadio app.
+KDUN carried classic hits, Top 40 hits from the 1980s, 1970s, 1960s and the early 1990s which was overseen by Bob Larson.
+KDUN used the "YOU" series of jingles that were popular in the mid 1970s.
+Other programming that was added included Rick Dees and Seattle Seahawks football.
+In the evenings, the station carried Delilah's adult contemporary program seven days a week.

+The FCC cancelled the KDUN license on May 19, 2025.
+In surrendering the license, Delilah Rene said that after three years, she was "not able to continue operating the radio station and provide the financial means to do so".

 Traffic and billing software

-In 1975, KDUN's owners were frustrated by the volume of paperwork then required for scheduling advertising, billing advertisers, and producing each day's commercial lineup, they purchased a Wang Laboratories minicomputer and, along with engineer Wes Lockard, invented software to handle these traffic and billing tasks.
-As the brothers took on these tasks for other stations in the area, they realized that a market for computerized traffic and billing existed and, in 1978, they founded Custom Business Systems, Inc. At its peak in the mid-1990s, CBSI software was in use by roughly one-third of the commercial radio stations in the United States and by broadcasters in 24 other countries.
-In 1999, it was described as the "world's largest supplier of business software for the radio broadcast industry".
-CBSI and the Kenagy brothers sold their interest in KDUN in 1985.
-CBSI itself is now a part of Marketron Broadcast Solutions.
+In 1975, KDUN's owners were frustrated by the massive volume of paperwork required for scheduling advertising, billing advertisers, and producing each day's commercial lineup, they purchased a Wang Laboratories minicomputer and, along with engineer Wes Lockard, invented software to handle these traffic and billing tasks.
+As the brothers took on these tasks for other stations in the area, they realized that a market for computerized traffic and billing existed and, in 1978, they founded Custom Business Systems, Inc. At its peak in the mid-1990s, CBSI software was in use by roughly half of the commercial radio stations in the United States and by broadcasters in 24 other countries.
+In 1999, it was described as the "World's largest supplier of business software for the radio broadcast industry".
+CBSI and the Kenagy brother's sold their interest in KDUN in 1985.
+Later the Kenagy brothers sold off CBSI to retire.
+CBSI itself was a part of Marketron Broadcast Solutions.